Kunsthalle Wien, Vienna.

 Certain combinations feel forced, like Jumana Manna’s video Blessed, Blessed Oblivion (2010), which shares the struggles of the Palestinian working class, installed in the stairwell alongside Marcel Odenbach’s Deutsches Symbol (VW) and Deutsches Symbol (Deutsche Bank) (both 1994), juxtaposing German corporate logos with symbols of National Socialism.
 Other works are sequestered in their own rooms, including Anna Jermolaewa’s video of paid protestors (Political Extras, 2015) and Trevor Paglen’s dual-channel installation documenting the infrastructures of government surveillance (89 Landscapes, 2015).

-Other installations and sculptures addressing images and representation encompass everything from everything from information in the Snowden archives (Simon Denny’s Secret Power Highlighted, 2015), Kim Kardashian’s ‘selfies’ (Rosemary Heather’s Kim (Us), 2015), and the Gwangju Uprising massacres in South Korea (Minouk Lim’s Navigation ID and from x to a, both 2014).
+Other installations and sculptures addressing images and representation encompass everything from information in the Snowden archives (Simon Denny’s Secret Power Highlighted, 2015), Kim Kardashian’s ‘selfies’ (Rosemary Heather’s Kim (Us), 2015), and the Gwangju Uprising massacres in South Korea (Minouk Lim’s Navigation ID and from x to a, both 2014).
 As one harrowing topic supersedes the next, in seemingly random order, the experience of the exhibition parallels our historical amnesia, where clicking ‘delete’ and ‘refresh’ is exponentially faster than our progress in human rights and political justice.
 Frustratingly, the conflation of these topics, each riddled with their own complex histories, prevents concerted engagement and makes it difficult to distil their relative importance.
 The glut of information deflates the urgency and uniqueness of any individual artistic position.

 Goshka Macuga, Model for a Sculpture (Family), 2011, Courtesy the artist and Andrew Kreps Gallery, New York; Of what is, that it is; Of what is not, that it is not 1, 2012, Courtesy the artist and Prada Collection, Mailand, Photo: Stephan Wyckoff.